 It is no brainer that talent acquisition is now shifting from paper resumes to emphasizing skill assessment.
 Phone screenings are now a thing of the past as video interviews take shape, especially in the wake of the Coronavirus pandemic.

 As a recruiter, your job won’t be the same five years later, even if you kept your position.
 You’ll have to adapt by mastering new skills, new tools, and new metrics.
-To help you get a clear insight on how to maximize future changes in the industry, here are seven recruitment trends to watch out for in 2021:
+To help you get a clear insight on how to maximize future changes in the industry, here are seven recruitment trends to watch out for:

 1. Persuasive candidate experience